benfulcher/GeneCategoryEnrichmentAnalysis/README.md

 propagateHierarchy('mouse','biological_process');
 ```
 The code takes processed data (e.g., `GOAnnotationDirect-mouse.mat`) and saves propagated output as `GOAnnotationDirect-mouse-biological_process-Prop.mat`.
-This information can then be read in for enrichment or other analyses.
+These propagated annotations can then be used for enrichment analysis.

-Note that this script requires access to a mySQL database containing the hierarchical GO term information.